Saskatchewan Multicultural Week

 Saskatchewan Multicultural Week is celebrated each November during the week that includes November 22nd.

-The Multicultural Council of Saskatchewan is committed to promoting, fostering, improving and developing multiculturalism in the economic, cultural and political life of Saskatchewan while working to achieve equality of all residents.
-Last year, we highlighted that multiculturalism fosters strength in diversity.
+Over the years, we have asked Saskatchewan to share their multicultural superheroes, we highlighted that multiculturalism fosters strength in diversity.
 In 2014, we celebrated the 40th anniversary of the Saskatchewan Multicultural Act with a focus on the past, present and future of multiculturalism in Saskatchewan.
 For the 2013 Saskatchewan Multicultural Week, we outlined some ways multiculturalism has enriched the cultural, economic, social, and political life of Saskatchewan, as these are the areas of focus in our mission statement.

 MCoS has been instrumental in the development and promotion of multicultural values (Respect for diversity, Recognition and rejection of racism, Intercultural Connections, and Integration) as well as the provincial motto From Many Peoples Strength, or MULTIS E GENTIBUS VIRES.
 When we practice these we are creating the foundation for relationships, schools, workplaces, and communities that reflect all of us.
 Planning and problem-solving at many levels can be effective and supported.
 These values are equal in the priority placed on them by the Council.
 Each year, MCoS provides a resource called Building Welcoming Communities (previously called Ways to Welcome) to all schools in Saskatchewan, our members and others.
-Last year, the focus is on a celebration of the past, consideration of successes and challenges in the present, and planning for the future.
+Last year we launched the superhero theme and highlighted TRC Calls to Action.
+The 2015 focus was on a celebration of the past, consideration of successes and challenges in the present, and planning for the future.
 In 2014, we shared ideas on how you can put the multicultural values and motto into practice during Saskatchewan Multicultural Week and every day.
 Check out our Building Welcoming Communities page with resources for 2017 and previous years.